getsolus/eopkg/man/eopkg.1.md

         Comma separated list of compression types to use when producing the index, such as `bz2`, `xz`, for additional compressed index files for client systems to add.

- * `--skip-sources`:

-        Do not include `pspec.xml` legacy format eopkg definitions in the index.
-It is highly recommended to not use the legacy format.

  * `--skip-signing`: